 Be Careful About High MERV Ratings

-While a higher MERV number may provide better filtration efficiency, it is extremely important to understand that too high a MERV filter may also require more to operate your HVAC system.
-The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
-Your goal is to get the right balance between air flow, air filtration level and energy efficiency.
+While a higher MERV number may provide better filtration efficiency, it is very important to understand that too high a MERV filter may also require more to operate your HVAC system.
+The higher the MERV, the more restricted the air may flow through the system, and the harder the system may need to work.
+Your objective should be to get the right balance between air flow, air filtration level and energy efficiency.

-Look at it this way, the most efficient ‘filter’ would probably be a piece of plywood that would just trap ALL contaminants and all the air from coming inside your Savannah home.
-That's maximum air filtration, but would also be a terrible way to live.
+Look at it this way, the most efficient ‘filter’ would probably be a piece of plywood that prevents ALL contaminants and all the air from coming inside your Savannah home.
+That's all-out air filtration, but would also be a terrible way to live.

 The default choice for most systems would be a MERV 6-8.
-A higher MERV filter should be used based upon the advice of your Coastal Service Experts service advisor to ensure your system has the capability of moving the suitable quantity of air through higher efficiency filters.
+A higher MERV filter should be used on the advice of your Coastal Service Experts representative to ensure your system has the capability of moving the suitable quantity of air through higher efficiency filters.
 You normally do not want to lose energy-efficiency for filter efficiency; you want a balance of the two.
-However, if your family suffers from allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will satisfy your energy and filter efficiency needs.
+However, if your family suffers from allergies or respiratory problems and needs a high MERV air filter, consider a whole-home air filtration solution that will meet your energy and filter efficiency needs.